What To Do When Someone Dies Abroad

 In the instance that you do not have any insurance, we would propose the following:

-4. Organise funeral arrangements in your home country.
-Once your loved one has arrived home, you can begin to make arrangements with your local funeral director.
-There is usually a final police check to ensure all the paperwork is in hand and to confirm agreement on the cause of death.
 For this reason, as well as the potential for flight delays and cancellations it is highly important that you do not confirm funeral dates and arrangements until your loved one has been repatriated home.

-Homeland International is available anywhere in the world.
+Homeland International is available across the world.

 If you have experienced the death of a loved one overseas, contact us for assistance.
 We can provide support with the repatriation of remains to and from any country across the globe.